 Key Takeaways

-- ETFs and mutual funds both offer diversified investment options, but they differ in management style, trading flexibility, and fee structures.
+- ETFs and mutual funds both offer diversified investing but differ in management style, trading flexibility, and costs.

-Tax efficiency: ETFs tend to be more tax-efficient because they allow investors to defer capital gains taxes until they sell shares.
-Mutual funds may distribute capital gains yearly, which can lead to taxable events even if you haven’t sold any shares.
+ETFs tend to be more tax-efficient because investors don’t pay capital gains taxes until they sell their shares.
+Mutual funds may distribute gains each year, which can create taxable events even if you don’t sell any shares.

 ETFs offer benefits in cost and flexibility, making them popular among investors who prefer lower fees and trading control.
 However, they may not suit those who want more active management.